hwdsl2/setup-ipsec-vpn/README.md

 ## Quick start

-First, prepare your Linux server\* with a fresh install of Ubuntu, Debian or CentOS.
+First, prepare your Linux server\* with an install of Ubuntu, Debian or CentOS.

 Use this one-liner to set up an IPsec VPN server: